How do you apply ceramic car coatings? Let’s start with an overview. There are 2 stages to applying a ceramic coating to your car or truck:

 Clay bars are wonderful at removing surface contamination.
 They work by gliding a special clay-like substance across the surface of your car or truck and grabbing particles sitting on the surface of your paint and embedding them in the clay.
 You need a lubricant that will allow the clay bar to glide over the surface without sticking.

 I personally find clay barring paintwork to be very satisfying.
 Unless your vehicle is brand new or you’re an accomplished detailer, you’ll be amazed at how much your clay bar picks up.
 You’ll also be amazed at how smooth your paint surface will feel when you’re done.

 Paint correction is done by using an electric dual action polisher to polish away a thin layer from the surface of your clear coat.
-Unless your car is was built in the last century, you should have a reasonably thick clear coat that will allow you to safely do this.
+Unless your car is was built in the 1980’s or earlier you should have a reasonably thick clear coat that will allow you to safely do this.

 IPA refers to performing an isopropyl alcohol wipe down.
 The purpose of this is to remove any residual waxes or oils that remain.
 It’s the final step in ensuring that your paintwork is as clean as possible and will allow the ceramic coating to adhere as best as it can.

 You’ll need some distilled water and some isopropyl alcohol which can be purchased at your local drug store.
 Buy the highest alcohol content you can.
 You should be able to find 90% or greater isopropyl alcohol.
 If you can’t find any that high it’s okay to use a lower grade.
 You’ll also want a spray bottle and a few microfiber rags.
 Mix the alcohol and distilled water in a ratio of 50/50 in the spray bottle.
 Spray on the surface and wipe away with a microfiber towel.